 Property Agreements

 Spouses can make an agreement to divide their property in whatever way they think is best.
 If the agreement meets the requirements of an interspousal contract under The Family Property Act, a court will not generally change the way the property is divided.
-If the agreement is not an interspousal contract courts can still consider it.
+Even if the agreement is not an interspousal contract, courts can still consider it.

 -